-Visiting students can research a wide range of conservation and ecological topics at our field sites in Madagascar and Belize.
-Volunteers who join Blue Ventures’ six-week conservation expeditions may also be able to use their time to earn credits toward their university courses.
+Visiting undergraduate and postgraduate students can research a wide range of integrated conservation and marine biology topics at our field sites in Madagascar and Belize.

-We suggest that undergraduate students choose a project that can utilise archived databases and is not dependent on new data collection due to the difficult logistics and time constraints of this remote region.
+We suggest that undergraduate students choose a project that can utilise archived databases and is not dependent on new data collection due to the time constraints involved with undergradaute thesis projects.
 While we advise prospective researchers to choose from our list of project titles, we do also welcome applications from students with their own projects.

 If you are interested in undertaking an independent research project with Blue Ventures then please:

 - The effects of short-term spatio-temporal closures of mangrove areas on fish populations

 - Visualisation of traditional crab captures data in western Madagascar

 - Study of national octopus fishery status and trends in Madagascar